What the Convention says

 - Combined, six of these States – China, India, the Republic of Korea, Pakistan, Russia and the United States – may hold tens of millions of stockpiled antipersonnel mines.

-- Some States not parties to the Convention have made new use of anti-personnel mines since the Convention entered into force.
+- Some States not party to the Convention have made new use of anti-personnel mines.

 STATUS OF RATIFICATION AND ACCESSIONS